-This Circular is furnished in connection with the solicitation of proxies by the management of Osisko Mining Inc. (the "Corporation") for use at the annual and special meeting (the "Meeting") of the shareholders of the Corporation (the "Shareholders") to be held at 10:00 a.m.
-(Toronto time) on June 8, 2017 at the offices of Bennett Jones LLP, Suite 3400, One First Canadian Place, Toronto, Ontario, for the purposes set forth in the Notice accompanying this Circular (the "Notice").
-References in this Circular to the Meeting include any adjournment(s) or postponement(s) thereof.
-It is expected that the solicitation of proxies will be primarily by mail; however, proxies may also be solicited by the officers, directors and employees of the Corporation other than their regular fees or salaries.
-Additionally, Laurel Hill Advisory Group ("Laurel Hill") has been retained to assist with the solicitation of proxies and communications with Shareholders.
-In connection with these services, Laurel Hill will receive a fee of \$30,000 plus reimbursement of reasonable out-of-pocket expenses.
-The cost of soliciting proxies in connection with the Meeting will be borne directly by the Corporation.
+This Circular is furnished in connection with the solicitation of proxies by the management of the Corporation for use at the annual meeting (the "Meeting") of the shareholders of the Corporation (the "Shareholders") to be held at 10:00 a.m.
+(Toronto time) on May 31, 2019 at the offices of Bennett Jones LLP, Suite 3400, One First Canadian Place, Toronto, Ontario, for the purposes set forth in the notice of meeting accompanying this Circular (the "Notice").

+It is expected that the solicitation of proxies will be primarily by mail; however, proxies may also be solicited by the officers, directors and employees of the Corporation by telephone, electronic mail, telecopier or personally.
+These persons will receive no compensation for such solicitation other than their regular fees or salaries.
+The Corporation will bear all expenses in connection with the solicitation of proxies.
+In addition, the Corporation shall, upon request, reimburse brokerage firms and other custodians for their reasonable expenses in forwarding proxies and related material to beneficial owners of Common Shares.

-The board of directors of the Corporation (the "Board") has fixed the close of business on May 2, 2017 as the record date, being the date for the determination of the registered Shareholders entitled to receive notice of, and to vote at, the Meeting.
-All duly completed and executed proxies must be received by the Corporation's registrar and transfer agent, TSX Trust Company at Suite 300, 200 University Avenue, Toronto, Ontario, M5H 4H1, Fax Number: (416) 595-9593 not later than forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays in the City of Toronto, Ontario) prior to the time set for the Meeting or any adjournments or postponements thereof.
+The board of directors of the Corporation (the "Board") has fixed the close of business on April 1, 2019 as the record date, being the date for the determination of the registered Shareholders entitled to receive notice of, and to vote at, the Meeting.
+All duly completed and executed proxies must be received by the Corporation's registrar and transfer agent, TSX Trust Company, at 100 Adelaide Street West, Suite 301, Toronto, Ontario, M5H 4H1, not later than forty-eight (48) hours (excluding Saturdays, Sundays and statutory holidays in the City of Toronto, Ontario) prior to the time set for the Meeting or any adjournments or postponements thereof.